 How Smoking Can Impact Your Health

 Smoking can have several negative effects on your health.
-For instance, many who suffer from opioid addiction in oregon–those who smoke opium–are often affected by cancer or have heart diseases and are susceptible to respiratory problems.
-In short, it’s important to know the true cost of smoking, before making any decisions about quitting.
+Smoking can cause cancer, increase your risk for heart disease, and even make you more susceptible to respiratory problems.
+In short, it’s important to know the true cost of smoking before making any decisions about quitting.
 Smoking is the leading preventable cause of death in the United States, and it’s important to know the true cost of smoking before making any decisions about quitting.
 According to a study by the Centers for Disease Control and Prevention, Smoking costs American adults $153 billion each year in lost productivity, health expenditures, and other costs.

 Smoking Can Cause Cancer